The Psychological Culture in Christianity

 “The million dollar question.
 Will you go to Heaven?
 Here’s a quick test.
 Have you ever told a lie, stolen anything, or used God’s name in vain?
 Have you looked with lust?
 Which is the adultery of the heart in God’s eyes.
 Will you be guilty on Judgment Day?
 If you have done those things, God sees you as a lying, thieving, blasphemous adulterer at heart.
 The Bible warns that if you are guilty you will end up in Hell.
 That’s not God’s will.
 He sent His Son to suffer and die on the cross for you.
 Jesus took your punishment upon himself: God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 Then he rose from the dead and defeated death.
 Please repent (turn from your sin) today and trust in Jesus, and God will grant you everlasting life.
 Then read your Bible daily and obey it.”

-Christians commonly come across challenges to their beliefs in philosophy, history, biology, medicine, archaeology, astronomy, physics, and psychology.
+Christians commonly come across challenges to their Christian beliefs when discussing philosophy, history, biology, medicine, archaeology, astronomy, physics, or psychology.
 God sure does work in mysterious ways!
-Lots of Biblical explanations don’t make sense – humanity didn’t begin in a garden; the bible says nothing about evolution; Christianity is only two thousand years old, whereas we’ve been here over a hundred thousand; nobody knows how multitudes got fed, dead bodies revived, blind men were made to see, and so on.
+Lots of Biblical explanations do not make sense – humanity did not begin in a garden; the Bible says nothing about evolution; Christianity is only two thousand years old, whereas we have been here over a hundred thousand; nobody knows how multitudes got fed, dead bodies revived, blind men were made to see, and so on.